 Women who feel a call to ministry will find an outlet for it.
-Opportunities are becoming more prevalent as attitudes toward women in Women who feel a call to ministry will find an outlet for it. ministry are changing.
+Opportunities are becoming more prevalent as attitudes toward women in ministry are changing.
 There will always be some men who cannot accept a woman in any ministering capacity.
 This is not the general consensus, however.
 In fact, many pastors, bishops, and church leaders are urging women to do more than occupy the church pews and get involved in ministry.
 Women are being encouraged to give Bible studies and get involved in winning souls.
-They have been given the authority to work in leadership roles all over the world.